markmandel/Sesame/README.md

 * data - the array / struct
 * grouping - the closure to return the group key.

+### _unique(any data, [function comparator]) : any ###

+Returns an array with all the duplicates removed (i.e. unique).
+For structs, this iterates through all the values, and returns an array from that, with duplicates removed.

+* data - the array/struct
+* comparator - optional comparator closure that takes 2 arguments for comparing of objects, and returns 0 if they are the same.
+If not supplied, then natural comparison will be used.

 ## Functions ##

 Functions that allow you to manipulate other functions / closures